 I’ve always believed that the wrapper and blend (binder and fillers) should complement one another.
 I’ve worked on some really amazing blends where the wrapper actually wound up masking the enjoyment of the blend.
 In other cases, the wrapper added value without sacrificing any of the personality of the binder and fillers.

 The bottom line is this: It’s fun to debate these types of issues, but the answer isn’t always as simple as spouting off an across-the-board percentage.
 Every cigar is unique, and there are a lot of variables at play that can impact a smoker’s enjoyment of it.
+A lot of flavor does come from the wrapper, but a lot of flavors also comes from the rest of the blend.
 Ultimately, a perfect blend should be a balance of quality ingredients that play nicely with one another.
 If there’s any real answer, that’s it.

 Want to learn more about Cigar Wrappers?
 Check out our blog post HERE!